Behavior Health Operations

 - crisis intervention

 Mental health staff will also make regular rounds in all segregation areas to assure that inmates who need services receive them and to ensure that no inmate is placed in segregation solely because of mental illness.
 Each cluster provides short-term crisis care and a Residential Treatment Unit (RTU) in addition to out-patient care.

 Measuring Improvement and Ensuring Cost Savings

-To ensure the highest quality of care at the least expense to Ohio taxpayers, the Bureau of Mental Health Services is developing a comprehensive program evaluation and research component.
+To ensure the highest quality of care at the least expense to Ohio taxpayers, Behavior Health Operations is developing a comprehensive program evaluation and research component.
 The goal is to implement the most effective mental health interventions based upon the evaluation findings.
 A Quality Assurance program has been initiated to assure quality of care.
 A committee of experienced clinicians meet on a regular basis to review, evaluate, and make recommendations for improvement of mental health services.

 Employment Opportunities in Mental Health Services